SpencerWBarnes/NestServerV2/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is an application for the IMPRESS Labs done Nest.
+This is an application for the IMPRESS Labs.

 We are developing a drone Nest for fully autonomous operations (no human intervention).
 Two drones can autonomously take off and land simultaneously, and their batteries are replaced by a robotic arm.
 The Nest is solar powered so it is self sustainable.
 Users can load pre-planned missions and the Nest allows collection of consistent repeatable data.
 With battery replacement by the robotic arm, drones are almost constantly available.
 The Nest also serves as data storage and connectivity during remote operations.
 It also includes several sensors and weather station for constant monitoring itself and environment around it.